dmbarbour/glas/docs/GlasApps.md

  * *copy* - a copy of the channels is connected; original refs can tap communications.
  * *move* - piped channels are detached from caller (see 'close'), managed by host system.
  * *bind* - new channel is created between two references.
 Fails if either ChannelRef is already in use.
-* **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel and its future content.
-Both original and copy will recv/accept the same inputs in the same order (transitively copying subchannels).
-Messages sent to either channel are routed to the same destination.
-Send order is preserved for each copy independently, e.g. if a transaction copies A as B then sends over ABABAB, the receive order can be AAABBB or BBABAA depending on implementation details.
+* **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel, its pending inputs, and future inputs including subchannels.
+Writes to the copy and original will be merged in some non-deterministic order.
 * **c:drop:ChannelRef** - detach channel from calling process, enabling host to recycle associated resources.
 Indirectly observable via 'test'.
-* **c:test:ChannelRef** - Succeeds, returning unit, if the channel has any pending inputs or is still remotely connected.
-Otherwise fails.
-If the remote endpoint of a channel is copied, all copies must be dropped before 'test' will fail.

-To integrate channels with the outside world, and build a network between Glas applications, we can support binding to TCP.
-In this case, data will be serialized using [Glas Object](GlasObject.md).
-A viable API:
+* **c:test:ChannelRef** - Fails if the channel is known by system to be defunct, supporting no possibility of further interaction.
+Succeeds otherwise, returning unit.
+Interaction includes reading messages or writing messages and having them read.
+* **c:tune:(chan:ChannelRef, with:Flags)** - Inform the system about your specific use-case for this channel, such that it can perform some extra optimizations.
+May restrict operations.
+Monotonic (no take-backs!).
+Multiple flags may be composed into a record.
+Flags:
+ * *no-write* - disables future 'send' and 'attach' operations for this channel.
+Future attempted writes will fail.
+ * *no-read* - disables future 'recv' and 'accept' operations for this channel.
+Clears input buffer and arranges to silently drop future inputs.

+Channels over TCP is a viable foundation for networked Glas systems.
+See [Glas Channels](GlasChannels.md) for more discussion on this.

 * **c:tcp:bind:(wrap:TcpRef, as:ChannelRef)** - removes TcpRef from scope, binds ChannelRef.
-This implements the channel (and subchannels) over TCP.
-The TCP connection will support some protocol-layer interactions to support features such as querying for globs, providing access to a content-distribution network, or routing pipes efficiently.
+This implements the channel (and subchannels) over TCP, using [Glas Object](GlasObject.md) to represent values.
+The TCP connection will also handle protocol-layer interactions to support features such as querying for globs, providing access to a content-distribution network, or routing pipes efficiently.
 * **c:tcp:l:bind:(wrap:ListenerRef, as:ChannelRef)** - removes ListenerRef from Scope, binds ChannelRef.
-This ChannelRef will only ever return subchannels, one for each TCP connection.
+This ChannelRef can only 'accept' new subchannels, one for each received TCP connection.

-Support for data channels over TCP is the foundation for networked Glas systems.
+General reference manipulation:

+* **c:ref:list** - return a list of open channel references
+* **c:ref:move:(from:ChannelRef, to:ChannelRef)** - rename a ChannelRef.
+Fails if target reference is in use.

 ## Misc Thoughts